cleonard/click_pkg_demo_atx_python/README.md

 - [Click on GitHub][2]
 - [Weatherbit current weather API docs][3]

+## Prerequisites

+Sign up for a [Weatherbit][3] API account.
+Make note of your API key and set it to an environment variable called `WEATHERBIT_API_KEY` that's available in the environment that you'll create below.

 ## Get code and set up

 - `git clone https://github.com/cleonard/click_pkg_demo_atx_python.git`